bexcoding/portfolio/cipher-project/README.md

 Here is the result:

-> '.sdrawkcab ylpmis si egassem eht taht yawa-evig daed a si )? ro . ro ! ekil( noitautcnup fo noisulcni eht taht ecitoN .krow ta rehpic esrever eht fo elpmaxe doog a si ereH'
+> ".sdrawkcab ylpmis si egassem eht taht yawa-evig daed a si )? ro . ro ! ekil( noitautcnup fo noisulcni eht taht ecitoN .krow ta rehpic esrever eht fo elpmaxe doog a si ereH"

 If you wanted to decrypt that same message, you get the same as the original:

 > "Here is a good example of the reverse cipher at work.
 Notice that the inclusion of punctuation (like ! or . or ?) is a dead give-away that the message is simply backwards."

-##### Second Version
+#### Second Version

 While the reverse cipher can trick the eyes for a quick moment, I personally think that it is a dead give-away to have either punctuation or capital letters.
 I decided to create a second version of the reverse cipher called `reverse_without_punctuation()` that drops all punctuation and makes all letters lowercase.
 This is even harder for the eyes to detect what is going on.
 Only by going character by character can someone catch a pattern in a unique common word and realize that the message is just backwards.
 This solution requires `import string` in the file.